gdamjan/uwsgi-deployments/README.md

 Most often I just leave uwsgi do the logging to stdout/stderr.
-Since each application is its own systemd service that goes nicely stored in the systemd journal. uwsgi does support logging plugins and formats, including sending msgpack formated packets via a socket to for example logstash.
+Since each application is its own systemd service that goes nicely stored in the systemd journal. uwsgi does support logging plugins and formats, including sending msgpack formatted packets via a socket to for example logstash.
 As always, see the [documentation](http://uwsgi-docs.readthedocs.io/en/latest/Logging.html).

 Sometimes when debugging, I add the following options to uwsgi, which